Our Team

 Sophie Porter

-Sophie joined Encompass in 2017 after discovering her passion for support work through volunteer work in the local community.
-Sophie began her time at Encompass working with young people at risk of homelessness, with the Junction Project.
-She joined the team at Encompass’s supported living in September last year.
-She now works across four different properties supporting clients, based on their individual needs using a trauma informed approach in order to prepare them for independent living.
+Sophie joined Encompass in 2017 after discovering her passion for support work through volunteering in the local community.
+She began her journey with the charity working on the Junction Project, supporting young people at risk of homelessness.
+In September 2020, Sophie moved into supported accommodation.
+She now works in female only accommodation across four different properties.
+Her focus is always on meeting clients’ individual needs, using a trauma-informed approach to help prepare them for independent living.

-“No two days in supported accommodation are the same!
+Sophie is passionate about empowering people to make positive changes in their lives.
+As she explains: “No two days in supported accommodation are the same!
 We pride ourselves on the relationships that we build with our clients and the trauma informed way that we work with each individual.
-Our aim is to empower people to make positive changes in their own lives”
+Our aim is to empower people to make positive changes in their own lives.”
+Her dedication reflects Encompass’s mission to provide compassionate, person-centred support that helps individuals thrive.

 Recent Projects